 - The next box down is often for the annual percentage rate or APR section.
 This is the percentage rate your dealer’s financing department gave you when you purchased the car.
 A typical APR rate is between 3% and 5%, although this figure varies according to many factors.
 If you have refinanced, your rate is likely higher.

-The next box in the car loan early payoff calculator is often labeled “initial term in months“ or the original loan term.
+- The third box in the car loan early payoff calculator is often labeled “initial term in months“ or the original loan term.
 This is simply the number of months in which you agreed to pay your loan back.
 A typical auto loan term is around 48 months.

 Once you have supplied these numbers, the loan payment calculator will let you know how much can be saved in interest and how quickly you will own the car with prepayments compared to your original loan plan payoff amount.

 Credit Considerations and Fees

 However, banks are not crazy about this idea.
 When you signed up for financing, you agreed to pay your loan over the specified time frame.

 It is important that you check with your financier to see if they charge a fee for terminating the loan early.

 If the two numbers are not far off, you may want to use your extra money for another use.
 Although having one less account on your credit is a great thing, paying on that account on time month after month has a positive effect as well.

 Keep in mind that your credit rating is not a “good consumer behavior” score.
-Lenders, and especially subprime auto lenders, are more concerned with your overall ability and inclination to pay off a debt over the long-term than they are with your ability to pay off the car loan early.
+Lenders and especially subprime auto lenders are more concerned with your overall ability and inclination to pay off a debt over the long-term than they are with your ability to pay off the car loan early.

-This credit score system looks closely at you payments on your car loans you have had in the past.
+This credit score system looks closely at your payments on the car loans you have had in the past.

-If you’ve received a sudden windfall but know you are likely to rely on credit in the future, it may be a better idea to payoff another debt or invest this money elsewhere than pay off your loan early.
+If you’ve received a sudden windfall but know you are likely to rely on credit in the future, it may be a better idea to pay off another debt or invest this money elsewhere than pay off your loan early.